diverdown311/LTM_Essentials/docs/LTM_Components/labinfo.rst

 application delivery controller, we have provided some resources and basic setup ahead of time.
 These are:

--  Cloud-based lab environment complete with a Windows 10 Jumphost, a virtual BIG-IP (VE), and an Ubuntu Server running a LAMP Stack.
+-  Cloud-based lab environment complete with a Windows 10 Jumphost, two virtual BIG-IP's (VE), and an Ubuntu Server running a LAMP Stack.

 -  The virtual BIG-IP has been pre-licensed

 To access the lab environment, you will need a web browser and Remote Desktop Protocol (RDP) client software.
+If you are using a MAC you will need to download the Microsoft RDP client from the Apple Mac App Store.
 The web browser will be used to access the lab training portal.
 The RDP client will be used to connect to a Windows 10 Jumphost where you will access the virtual BIG-IP (VE) via the Google Chrome browser and perform testing of configuration resources configured throughout each lab.